-Matt Daigle is a civil litigation attorney focused on representing small businesses and individuals in commercial, real estate, employment, and professional liability matters.
+Matt Daigle is a civil litigation attorney representing small businesses, professionals, and individuals in commercial, real estate, trust, probate, employment, and other professional liability matters.

 Matt built his career working to put his clients in a better position than where they started while working to minimize costs when possible.

 He has represented small businesses and individuals as general counsel and always focused on achieving positive, tangible results as efficiently as possible.